homer6/jetstream/GettingStartedLogzio.md

 Great!
 You've decided that you want to push all of your observability types (obtypes) through kafka.
 Now what?

+[Logport](https://github.com/homer6/logport) enables your applications to easily produce observability types (obtypes): Metrics, application Events, Telemetry, Traces, and Logs (METTL).
+Once in Kafka, [Jetstream](https://github.com/homer6/jetstream) can ship your obtypes to compatible "heads" (indices or dashboards) such as Elasticsearch, Logz.io, Snowflake, Lightstep, S3, or Prometheus.

 ## High level steps: